Around your toddler's second birthday, sometimes even earlier, you may wonder what happened to your adorable, sweet child.

 It's the "terrible 2s."
-Your child's behavior is a way of expressing her need for independence along with her frustration at not being in control all the time.
+Your child's behavior is a way of expressing their need for independence along with their frustration at not being in control all the time.

 This trying time will pass.
-Teach your child phrases such as “My turn please” and encourage her to express herself while staying calm and using her words and not her fists.
+Teach your child phrases such as “My turn please” and encourage them to express themselves while staying calm and using their words and not their fists.
 In the meantime, deal with meltdowns by being patient but firm and maintaining a consistent routine.
 Remember, you're the adult.